annomao/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged: Got internal server error on form submit.
-Checked my AR logs found a `NameError` error in the controller and edited the typo
+Checked my rails logs found a `NameError` error in the controller and edited the typo

 - Update the number of likes for a toy